biogeme.expressions

 A Python function can also be obtained for this expression.
 Note that it is available only for the aggregated version, summing over the database.

-the_function = expr14.createFunction(
+the_function = expr14.create_function(

-database=my_data, numberOfDraws=NUMBER_OF_DRAWS, gradient=True, hessian=True
+database=my_data, number_of_draws=NUMBER_OF_DRAWS, gradient=True, hessian=True

 )